ilogchon500-code/ilogchon500-code/README.md

 </p>

 ### Biography
 I am a Grade 11 ICT Student who loves to self-study, explore new tech, and build projects using an AI-assisted workflow.
 As a student developer, I focus on creating clean and responsive websites.
-So far, I have built over 11+ websites using HTML, CSS, and JavaScript, and I also hold 3 online course certifications from government and non-government organizations.
+So far, I have built over 13+ web projects using HTML, CSS, and JavaScript, and I also hold 3 online course certifications from government and non-government organizations.

 ---